🛸 FREE SHIPPING OVER $99 🛸 90-DAY GUARANTEE

 What’s The Difference Between Delta 8 THC & Delta 9 THC?

-Delta 8 THC is a much weaker form of its counterpart.
+Delta 8 THC is one of the delta 9 THC isomers and a much weaker form of its counterpart.
 Its effects are much less psychoactive and overall diminished compared to delta 9 THC.
-Both molecules bind to the same receptors in the brain, but delta 9 THC does so at a higher efficiency.
+Delta 8 is also known for its calming and relaxing effects.
+Both molecules bind to the same cannabinoid receptors in the brain, but delta 9 THC does so at a higher efficiency.

 Although they affect the brain in the same method, neither do so at the same level.
 Delta 8 THC will more quickly stop interacting with the brain’s neuroreceptors, and the messages they send will be weaker.